Prepare the fire – Light your Braai and let the coals form. Place a trivet inside and set your potjie on top.

 Potatoes & seasoning – Add cubed potatoes, chutney, salt, and pepper.
 Stir through.

-Simmer – Cover with the potjie lid and let simmer gently for about 2 hours, stirring occasionally, until the lamb is fall-off-the-bone and the potatoes have thickened the sauce.
+Simmer – Cover with the potjie lid and let simmer gently for about 2 hours, stirring occasionally, until the lamb is fall-off-the-bone and the potatoes have thickened the gravy.

-Serve – Cut the tops off the mini loaves, hollow out the insides, and ladle the curry into each bread bowl.
+Serve – Cut in half and the tops off the loaves, hollow out the insides, and ladle the curry into each bread bowl.
 Garnish with fresh coriander.

 Enjoy – Eat it the Durban way: with your hands, tearing off bread and scooping up the curry.